SimplGy/api-vcr/README.md

 - [x] Create a directory structure that matches requests (namespace by server and port to support multiple APIs)
 - [x] Store request responses as JSON files
 - [x] Support missing objects (eg: if you have recorded `surfboard/3` and they request `5`, return `3` instead)
+- [x] Print version on startup
 - [ ] Support easy running from projects that depend on this one (npm install. package.json bin? scripts?
 Don't know.)

-- [x] Print version on startup
+- [ ] Bug: returning similar siblings returns deep nested JSON if there is a child folder (eg: posts/777 returns posts/1/comments.json)
+- [ ] Bug: returning siblings shouldn't return list objects for id requests and visa-versa
+- [ ] Print the fully resolved path name for data, otherwise it's unclear where `.` is
 - [ ] Have a simple index page with list of all routes we know about, for easy debugging/transparency
 - [ ] Support query params
+- [ ] Option to trim large array responses to 20-100 max (default true)
 - [ ] Support response types other than JSON gracefully
 - [ ] Support POST, PUT, DELETE (at least don't error, and return a sensible object)